 *composed for LCCME

-If you are interested in performing with the LCCME, please complete the form here or contact Dr. O’Riordan via the E-mail link to the right.
+If you are interested in performing with the LCCME, please contact Dr. O’Riordan via the E-mail link to the right.

 Here is a review of our March 10, 2011 concert: The Laf – Concert features original student compositions (pdf version).